SobhanTTTTT/SobhanTTT/README.md

 - 👋 Hi, I’m @SobhanTTT
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Data analyze
+- 🌱 I’m currently learning machine vision and image processing
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me @Sobhan_Clever124 this is my telegram ID

 <!---
 SobhanTTT/SobhanTTT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.